-This tool is called Cyberprotector and in addition to being a Password Manager, its VPN (Virtual Private Network) allows you to visit websites “as if you were in another country”.
+To change your IP there is a free tool called Cyberprotector, and in addition to being a Password Manager, its VPN (Virtual Private Network) allows you to visit websites “as if you were in another country”.

 Thanks to this tool, nobody will be able to follow your steps on the net.

-In this way, the moment you want to check the real operation of the redirects in another country.
-It will be enough to connect to a server in the same country in question.
+In this way, the moment you want to check the actual operation of the redirects in another country.
+It will be enough to connect to a server in the same region in question.
 Thus you will be able to access the content to be checked.

 There are other free VPN services, but these tend to have speed limits and overloaded servers, thus causing slower browsing.

-However, the most important drawback of free VPNs is that, due to the abuse of these same servers, many of the websites you want to access have them blocked even though your location is correct, so you will not be able to perform the check you need and it wouldn’t do any good.
+However, the essential drawback of free VPNs is that, due to the abuse of these same servers, many of the websites you want to access have them blocked even though your location is correct, so you will not be able to perform the check you need, and it wouldn’t do any good.

 Of course, once the plugins and their corresponding verification with CiberProtector are configured correctly, it works very well.

-Anyway, if you need something much more powerful, you will have no choice but to use a premium plugin, to be able to have many more options.
+Anyway, if you need something much more powerful, you will have no choice but to use a premium plugin to have many more options.

-I hope you liked this article very much, or at least that you weren’t too scared reading it, and that you practice until you master geolocation redirection.
+You decide, and indeed you choose it very well.
+I hope you liked this article very much, or at least that you weren’t too scared reading it, and you need practice until you become a master of geolocation redirection.